 10 Effective Tips to Prevent Tossing and Turning at Night

-From poor diet and high caffeine intake to stress, anxiety, and underlying medical conditions, we’re walking you through the most significant contributors to restless sleep and giving you our best ten tips to prevent tossing and turning at night and get a one-way ticket to dreamland.
+In this piece, we’re walking you through the most significant contributors to restless sleep.
+We’re giving you our best ten tips to prevent tossing and turning at night, so you can get a head-start on deep sleep.

 Anxiety

-For anyone that struggles with anxiety, sleep disruptions are anything but new.
-Excessive worry and fear make it difficult to fall asleep and stay asleep, and in turn, sleep deprivation worsens anxiety, creating a nasty cycle.
+For anyone that struggles with anxiety, sleep disruptions are nothing new.
+Excessive worry and fear make it difficult to fall and stay asleep.
+In turn, sleep deprivation worsens anxiety, creating a nasty cycle that can affect both physical and mental health.

 Stress